josephgoksu/josephgoksu/README.md

-Hi, I’m Joey, a passionate sr. software engineer specializing in fault-tolerant, highly available, well-crafted applications with %90+ test coverage.
+Hi, I’m Joey, a passionate <b>SWE</b> specializing in fault-tolerant, highly available, well-crafted applications with %90+ test coverage.

 🔴 not available for new opportunities as a contractor (full-time, project-based)